sagemath/more-sagemath-tutorials/2017-05-29-CRM/equivariant-combinatorics-exercises.rst

 Exercise sheet
 ==============

-This sheet contains (for now very few) additional computational exercises related to the lectures.
+This sheet contains a few additional exercises related to the lectures.

 ..
 TOPIC:: Exercise: parabola in projective space